STAMP-project/dspot/README.md

         properties) of the target project (e.g. ./foo.properties).

   [(-a|--amplifiers) Amplifier1:Amplifier2:...:AmplifierN ]
         [optional] specify the list of amplifiers to use.
-Default with all available amplifiers.
+By default, DSpot does not use any amplifiers (None) and applies only assertion amplification.
         Possible values are:
         		 - MethodAdd
         		 - MethodRemove